-- 1. Average household (before and in the year 2005) or households in total (since 2006); before 2005, some less frequent types of households were not present in the sample (e.g. households of the unemployed, of pensioners with economically active members, etc.) An estimate of the average household of the sample was produced by re-weighting according to social groups (based on the households structure from Microcensus), which eliminated the disproportion between individual social groups in the sample.
-From 2006, the sample includes all types of households represented in the population; number of pensioners without economically active members is reduced.
+- 1. Average household (before and in the year 2005) or households, total (since 2006): before 2005, some less frequent types of households were not present in the sample (e.g. unemployed households, pensioner households with economically active members, etc.).
+An estimate of the average household of the sample was produced by re-weighting according to social groups (based on the households structure from the Microcensus), which eliminated the disproportion between individual social groups in the sample.
+Since 2006, the sample includes all types of households represented in the population; the number of pensioner households without economically active members is reduced.
 During the processing, the disproportion is eliminated by re-weighting; thus, the share of individual groups of households corresponds to their real distribution in the population. - 2.
-Households of employees; households with a person in the head in employment or service relationship, who works either based on a contract of employment or an agreement to perform work or an agreement to complete a job.
-Employees are also working members of producers' cooperatives (including agricultural), partners of private limited companies and limited partners of limited partnership companies, who work for a company based on a contract of employment and receive remuneration for it, which is revenue from employment. - 3.
-Households of pensioners, economically active members excluded, are households with a person in the head receiving any kind of pension (orphan's pension excluded), who does not work at all or his/her work activities are only of limited scope (i.e. his/her annual income from work must not exceed CZK 12 000); this limit is valid also for the other members of a household.
+Employee households are households with the head of household in employment or service relationship, who works either based on a contract of employment or an agreement to perform work or an agreement to complete a job.
+Employees are also working members of producers' cooperatives (including agricultural), members of limited liability companies, and limited partners of limited partnership companies, who work for a company based on a contract of employment and receive remuneration for it, which is income from employment. - 3.
+Pensioner households without economically active members are households with the head of household receiving any type of pension except orphan's pension who does not work at all or his/her work activity is only of limited scope; the condition of a limited economic activity applies also to other household members.